 Important quote:

 “PageRank relies on the uniquely democratic nature of the web by using its vast link structure as an indicator of an individual page’s value.
-In essence, Google interprets a link from page A to page B as a vote, by page A, for page B. But, Google looks at more than the sheer volume of votes or links a page receives; it also analyzes the page that casts a vote.
-Votes cast by pages that are themselves “important” weigh more heavily and help make other pages “important.”
+In essence, Google interprets a link from page A to page B as a vote by page A for page B. But Google looks at more than the sheer volume of votes or links a page receives; it also analyzes the page that casts a vote.
+Votes cast by ” important ” pages weigh more heavily and help make other pages “important.”

 Important, high-quality sites receive a higher PageRank, which Google remembers each time it searches.
 Of course, important pages mean nothing to you if they don’t match your query.
-So, Google combines PageRank with sophisticated text-matching techniques to find pages that are both important and relevant to your search.
-Google goes far beyond the number of times a term appears on a page and examines all aspects of the page’s content (and the content of the pages linking to it) to determine if it’s a good match for your query.”
+So, Google combines PageRank with sophisticated text-matching techniques to find important and relevant pages to your search.
+Google goes far beyond the number of times a term appears on a page and examines all aspects of its content (and the content of the pages linking to it) to determine if it’s a good match for your query.”

-So your SEO aims to make the link structure of your site getting a high Page Rank for the home page.
-Practically, try to place only essential links (internal and external) on your home page and link to them from all other pages of your site.
+So your SEO aims to make the link structure of your site get a high Page Rank for the home page.
+Practically, try to place only essential links (internal and external) on your home page and link to them from all other site pages.

 However, don’t forget to make other important sections of your site accessible from the home page because users will not waste their time finding page “Prices” or “Contact Us” browsing your entire Website.
 They will just quit it and go to another one.
-Make a navigation menu linked to your site’s main and important pages and create the site map with the site’s link structure where links to the rest site pages will be placed.
-If you don’t give privilege to Google, you can breathe with relief; however, try to follow the above-mentioned rule.
+Make a navigation menu linked to your site’s main and important pages and create a map with the site’s link structure where links to the rest of the site pages will be placed.
+If you don’t give privilege to Google, you can breathe with relief; however, try to follow the rule mentioned above.

 Tip 5.